Noble station

 Noble station is a station along the SEPTA West Trenton Line to Ewing, New Jersey.
-It is located at Old York Road & Rodman Avenue in the community of Noble in Abington Township, Pennsylvania.
+It is located at Old York Road and Rodman Avenue in the community of Noble in Abington Township, Pennsylvania.
 The station has off-street parking.
 In FY 2013, Noble station had a weekday average of 222 boardings and 252 alightings.

 History

 Noble station was originally built in 1901 by the Reading Railroad, as a replacement for a former North Pennsylvania Railroad built in 1889 and dedicated by President Benjamin Harrison.
 It is the last stop inbound before Jenkintown-Wyncote station in Jenkintown, Pennsylvania, where it merges with the Warminster and Lansdale/Doylestown lines.

 Station layout

 Noble has two low-level side platforms.